 On this page, you can learn about basic Japanese suffixes which are used after people’s name including さん and ちゃん.

-They are put at the end of somebody’s name to be polite or nice to them.
-Most of them follow either surname or first name.
-The English counterpart, Mr, Mrs or Ms, follows surname only.
+In Japanese, you put a suffix at the end of somebody’s name to be polite or nice to them.
+Most of them can follow either surname or first name.

 さん is the most common to be used in a daily life when you want to say somebody’s name in a respectful way. さん can be used for male and female.